Homotopy Comomentum Maps in Multisymplectic Geometry: Graded algebras and coalgebras

 \section{Graded algebras and coalgebras}

 In the course of the thesis, several different algebraic structures over graded vector spaces are considered.
-In this section, we review the basic definitions of (co)associative (co)algebra to the context of graded vector spaces and recall the notion of tensor (co)algebra associated to any given graded vector space.
+In this section, we review the basic definitions of (co)associative (co)algebra in the context of graded vector spaces and recall the notion of tensor (co)algebra associated with any given graded vector space.